 - The dough will be moist.
 Dust your hands with flour and knead for 6 seconds only.

 - Dust your hands again and place the dough in lightly floured baking sheet.

-– Shape the dough into a round loaf that’s 2 inch high.
+- Shape the dough into a round loaf that’s 2 inch high.

-– Dip a knife in flour then make 4, 1 1/2 inch deep cuts in the dough.
+- Dip a knife in flour and make a cross sign which is 1 ½ inch deep.